 The first thing you’ll want to have is some sort of spool or reel so that you can keep your fishing line nice and tidy.
 Without a spool, the line would lay across your feet as you pulled it in.
 In the worst-case scenario, a monstrous fish could take the bait, and you could quickly become tangled in the line.

-In most conditions, braided and twisted lines are best suited for handline fishing at sea.
+In most conditions, braided and twisted lines are best for handline fishing at sea.
 The line should be strong enough to withstand a bite from big-game fish while remaining as light and thin as possible to ensure maximum catch efficiency.

 Knife and Gloves